Useful pages on the regulator website

 Reporting and disclosure obligations

-Pursuant to Article 40 of its Constitutional Organic Law, the Central Bank is empowered to request that certain foreign exchange transactions be reported to it by the intervening parties.
-The rules that govern the reporting obligations of foreign exchange transactions are set forth in the Compendium of Foreign Exchange Regulations (Compendium) issued by the Central Bank, which contains a set of foreign exchange regulations divided in 14 chapters, including an operational manual and different forms.
+Pursuant to article 40 of its Constitutional Organic Law, the Central Bank is empowered to request that certain foreign exchange transactions be reported to it by the intervening parties.
+The rules that govern the reporting obligations of foreign exchange transactions are set forth in the Compendium of Foreign Exchange Regulations (Compendium) issued by the Central Bank, which contains a set of foreign exchange regulations divided into 14 chapters, including an operational manual and different forms.

 Pursuant to Chapter XIV of the Compendium, any loans, deposits, investments and capital contributions made in Chile from abroad in excess of US$10,000 (or its equivalent in other currencies) need to be reported to the Central Bank in the terms and conditions set forth therein.
-Usually the entity responsible for such reporting is the commercial bank that receives the funds in Chile, following the instructions of its clients.
+Usually, the entity responsible for such reporting is the commercial bank that receives the funds in Chile, following the instructions of its clients.
 A similar rule, contained in Chapter XII of the Compendium, applies to loans, deposits and investments made abroad from Chile, also in excess of US$10,000 (or its equivalent in other currencies).
 Foreign loans and investments made by Chilean banks need to be reported as well to the Central Bank, as required under Chapter XIII of the Compendium.
 Chapters VIII and IX of the Compendium require that other foreign exchange operations (not covered by Chapters XII, XIII and XIV), including derivatives transactions, be reported to the Central Bank in the form and under the conditions indicated therein.

 Note that these are reporting obligations that need to be satisfied after the completion of the relevant foreign exchange operation and do not imply the prior approval or consent of the Central Bank.